josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 #### Solid is recommended if:

-You really like React (and JSX), but you just wish it was faster and easier.
+You generally like React (and JSX), but you just wish it was more modern, faster and/or easier; performance is an absolute top priority.

 #### Solid replaces:

 React and React DOM.
-Solid Start can replace Next, but it's much younger and may not be as full-featured.
+SolidStart will likely be capable of replacing Next one day, but it's still in beta as of this writing.

 ### [Fresh](https://fresh.deno.dev/)

 [Fresh](https://fresh.deno.dev/) is a server-rendered frontend framework with islands architecture, built on Deno.
 It's a bit younger than most of the rest of the items on this list, but it's full of promise as a minimal-JS, island-based framework that can run on the edge—powered by Deno, no less, which means your server code is faster, more secure, TypeScript by default, and all the other benefits Deno brings over traditional Node (such as easier, first-party linting, testing, and code formatting settings).

+Every Fresh component is either static-rendered and served at response time as HTML, with no JavaScript, or an "island," which means it renders only on the client.
+You can mix and match as needed.
+Because it runs on Deno, this opens the gate for extremely fast, dynamic content that loads as quickly as possible on any device anywhere in the world.

-Fresh uses Preact for rendering, so you know it's fast, and won't be difficult to pick up if you're coming from React, either.
+Fresh uses Preact, so you know it's fast, and won't be difficult to pick up if you're coming from React, either.
 And again: building on Deno feels great.

 #### Fresh is recommended if: